 Example 5: Link Building Company

 Oh, you’re building your very own SEO Spin, how cute.
 See you on the battlefield, punk!
-Seriously though, if you are thinking of building something similar to SEO Spin, bear this in mind: It took me about 12 months of using hundreds of freelancers until I found some pretty solid guys that gave me the confidence to offer services to agencies on a large scale.
-To build something like we have, you need to build teams of freelancers, then hire the good ones on full time contracts (exclusive where possible), then get them to do future hires in their specifc area for you, and compensate them accordingly.
+Seriously though, if you are thinking of building something similar to the SEO Spin business model, bear this in mind: It took me about 12 months of using hundreds of freelancers until I found some pretty solid guys that gave me the confidence to offer services to agencies on a large scale.
+To build something like we have, you need to build teams of freelancers, then hire the good ones on full time contracts (exclusive where possible) in a project management position, then get them to do future hires in their specifc area for you, and compensate them accordingly.
 Essentially, these freelancers then become contractor companies with their own sub-contractors.
 You’re only dealing with one person for each element of each service, which is essential to minimising your hiring, firing and micro-managing.

 When you find good people, you need to keep them and promote them and forge proper relationships with them.
 They are mercenaries, if you don’t reward them and incentivise them to stay on board with you they’ll use the experience gained from you to go and work for someone who’s willing to offer them better compensation.
 A guy I hired for a random link building job in 2011 now runs our biggest dedicated technical link building team.
 A writer I hired around the same time for a few articles now takes care of almost all of our writing team, and manages all of our infographic designers.
 I’ve even travelled to meet several freelancers, they’re my friends, and they’re an essential part of the team.